jeff-goldstein/go-bulk-mailer/README.md

 1. High throughput because of Go's concurrency model
 1. Throttle number of emails send in specific amount of time
 1. Modular structure.
 Its easy to add your service provider such as sendgrid.
+1. Interactive CLI mode which can be overridden to be used dynamically

 ## Installation
 1.